 I am the Research Associate leading on the Frontiers of the Roman Empire Digital Humanities Initiative (FREDHI) at Newcastle.
 As suggested by my involvement with the project, I have an enduring interests in the archaeology and history of Roman frontiers and the Early Middle Ages.
-I also have a strong interest in small finds and material culture.
+I also have a strong interest in landscapes, small finds and material culture.

 PhD Archaeology - University of York